Quansight/Quansight-website/apps/labs/posts/narwhals-pycapsule.md

 Polars / DuckDB / PyArrow / Modin / ..." requests.
 Yet you have no interest in understanding the subtle differences between them - what can you do?

-Today, you'll learn about exactly what you can do:
+Today, you'll learn about ways to support different kinds of dataframes:

 - The [Arrow PyCapsule Interface](https://arrow.apache.org/docs/format/CDataInterface/PyCapsuleInterface.html),
   if you need access to dataframe data from a low-level language like C or Rust.